ssinyagin/gerty/doc/gerty_architecture.markdown

 are processed hierarchically: the job consists of device lists, and each device list defines some attributes which are used by each individual device.

-The attribute values are hierarchically inherited from the top to the bottom.
-For example, when the access driver looks for the **auth-password** attribute, it would be searched first in device class definition, then in its parent classes, then at the device list level, then at the siteconfig level, and finally at the job level,
+Some attributes belong to their specific area.
+For example, the *devlists* attribute is only used in the *[job]* section in the job definition file.

+Device attributes, those which define the Gerty's behavior at the device level, are looked up in a hierarchical fashion:

+1. Device classes define the default values.
+2. Child device classes may override parents' attributes.
+3. If a child inherits from several parents, subsequent parents may override previous parents's attributes.
+4. The device list (*[devices XXX]* in *siteconfig.ini*) may override attributes defined in device classes.
+5. The *[siteconfig]* section in *siteconfig.ini* may override attributes defined in device lists.
+6. The *[job]* section in Job definition file may override attributes defined at the siteconfig level.

 Example of a job file (**/opt/gerty/Company/jobs/backbone.job.ini**):